 U.S. Attorney Deirdre M. Daly (Courtesy photo)

-Daly, who declined an interview request, has been known as a fierce partner with police chiefs throughout the state in providing resources to fight crime and drugs and has led the way in successfully trying fraud cases, say lawyers familiar with her work.
+Daly is known as a fierce partner with police chiefs throughout the state in providing resources to fight crime and drugs and has led the way in successfully trying fraud cases, according to lawyers familiar with her work.
 Under her watch, federal prosecutors secured the conviction of three-term former Republican Gov. John Rowland, who was sentenced in 2015 to 30 months in prison for seven election law violations.